 “Procrastination paralyzes the energies…and, in the meantime, the neglected duty becomes a snare” —Hugh McNeille

 Fast forward three months.
-A piece of official mail arrives from the NYS Department of Taxation and Finance (some of you are already cringing).
+A piece of official mail arrives from the NYS Department of Taxation and Finance.
 It said I owed 50,000/4 * 0.07 = $875.00!
 Being young and clueless, I did what might have been understandable, but stupid.
 I threw it away, under the misconception that they would get the hint that I had nothing to declare.

 Next quarter rolls around, and I get a bill for $1,750 plus penalties—and not so friendly either.
 I was freaking out.
 After several sleepless nights, I wrote back to the tax department a letter pleading with them that I was just a kid (see—you can get a teenager to admit this!) and we hadn’t sold anything, and would they please just dissolve the business.

 Believe it or not, they took pity on a poor foolish teenager and did exactly that.

 A short time later, I happened to be reading a dog-eared Reader’s Digest magazine (before the internet, we read what we could get our hands on) and ran across a saying that resonated with that experience and impacted my life.
 It went something like, “What a fearful thing a neglected duty becomes!”
 It wasn’t put in those exact words, but that’s how it stuck in my brain.